MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdk-known-issues.md

 ## ARM64 WDK Driver SxS Support

-When there is a side by side installation of Ge and Ni WDK on ARM64 machine, you will get an failure with :WdfDriverEntry.lib(stub.obj) : error LNK2001: unresolved external symbol when building KMDF driver for ARM64 and the TargetPlatformVersion is set to Ni.
+When there is a side by side installation of Windows 11 24H2 and Windows 11 22H2 WDK on ARM64 machine, you will get a build failure with *WdfDriverEntry.lib(stub.obj) : error LNK2001: unresolved external symbol* when building a KMDF driver for ARM64 and the TargetPlatformVersion is set to Windows 11 22H2.

 ## WDK for Windows 11, version 22H2